 I spent most of my career in a film studio, bridging film and game culture, working in a constantly changing environment.
 I have lived in many different cities, was recently a digital nomad in Tokyo, Hong Kong and Vilnius and currently have my bases in Montreal and Stockholm/Gothenburg.

 As a person I am direct and honest, loyal and passionate about my work and if I set my mind on creating something it will be done.
 I can switch between doing many things at once without getting stressed, and completely diving into one thing for hours or days.
 As a high functional neurodivergent, visual, associative and systems thinker I can see the big picture and the small details and make the connections needed to innovate.
-I am not into labels but did a few common personality tests; according to Kersey Temperament Sorter I am an Architect, and according to MBTI, an INTP (introversion, intuition, thinking, perceiving).
+I am not into labels but according to personality tests I am an Architect/INTJ/INTP type.